-According to CDC (Centers for Disease Control and Prevention), some COVID-19 infected patients experience Post-Covid conditions, which is also called Covid long-haul symptoms after initial symptom recovery.
+According to CDC (Centers for Disease Control and Prevention), some COVID-19-infected patients experience Post-Covid conditions, also called Covid long-haul symptoms, after initial symptom recovery.
 Post-COVID conditions or Covid long-haul symptoms can develop in patients with varying degrees of illness during acute infection, including those with mild or asymptomatic infections.
 According to the media, roughly one in every four people with Covid 19 suffers from Covid long-haul symptoms.
 These post-acute symptoms and clinical findings are still being studied by the medical and research communities.

-Patients suffering from Post-Covid conditions, as well as social isolation caused by COVID-19 prevention measures, frequently show symptoms of depression, anxiety, or mood changes.
+Patients suffering from Post-Covid conditions and social isolation caused by COVID-19 prevention measures, frequently show symptoms of depression, anxiety, or mood changes.

-COVID-19 has been shown to have effects on many organ systems including cardiovascular, pulmonary, renal, dermatological, neurologic, digestive and psychiatric systems.
+COVID-19 has been shown to affect many organ systems, including cardiovascular, pulmonary, renal, dermatological, neurologic, digestive, and psychiatric systems.

 - Post-exertional malaise and/or poor endurance